Borderline Personality Disorder (BPD)

 Supportive psychotherapy is also useful.
 The goal is to establish an emotional, encouraging, supportive relationship with the patient and thus help the patient develop healthy defense mechanisms, especially in interpersonal relationships.

 Drugs work best when used sparingly and systematically for specific symptoms.

-The following drugs are effective in ameliorating symptoms of borderline personality disorder:
+The following drugs may be effective in ameliorating symptoms of borderline personality disorder:

-Benzodiazepines and stimulants also may help relieve symptoms but are not recommended because dependency and drug diversion are risks.
+Benzodiazepines and stimulants are not recommended because dependency, overdose, disinhibition, and drug diversion are risks.